vanribeiro/30days-Of-JavaScript/challenge-files/03 - CSS Variables/README.md

-# Day 03 - Playing with CSS Variables and JS - WesBos Challenge ✅
+# Day 03 - Playing with CSS Variables and JS ✅

 **Date:** 04/29/2020